 Chandni feels honoured to be given the opportunity to give back to the community that has helped to raise her.
 She is a hardworking, dedicated and humorous free spirit and hopes to bring lots of positivity to this year’s YLS family.

-Outside of the fast pace world of Financial Services, you’ll most likely find her in the kitchen (which ends up looking more like a bombsite, much to her mum’s despair) trying to find new ways to bake healthy yet decadent desserts for friends and family!
-Besides training as the first potential Lui GBBO contestant, she loves anything fashion and beauty, reading, travelling, dabbling in amateur photography and is even learning the piano!
+Outside of the fast paced world of Financial Services, you’ll most likely find her in the kitchen (which ends up looking more like a bombsite, much to her mum’s despair) baking healthy yet decadent desserts for family and friends.
+Besides her never ending quest to cook healthy meals, she has a wide range of interests ranging from fashion and beauty, to photography, travelling and guilty pleasures like Bollywood movies and celebrity gossip(!)

 Niraj is a Dispensing Optician who works at an optical boutique in London where he specialises in luxury optical eyewear.